Air Fryer Irish Soda Bread Recipe (Ninja Air Fryer)

 1. Cook on the air fry setting at 320°F for 30 minutes for a single loaf, or 20 minutes for two smaller loaves

-3. Cool slightly, then slice and enjoy!
+3. Cool slightly, then slice (use a serrated knife) and enjoy!

 quick air fryer irish soda bread with raisins